christiansandberg/canopen/README.rst

 Hardware support
 ----------------

-This library support multiple hardware and drivers through the python-can_ package.
+This library supports multiple hardware and drivers through the python-can_ package.
 At the time of writing this includes:

+* SocketCAN on Linux
 * Kvaser
 * Peak CAN
 * IXXAT
 * USB2CAN
-* Anything supported by socketcan on Linux

 It is also possible to integrate this library with a custom backend.